yourSolution/AutoVidRestart/README.txt

-This is a Star Wars Jedi:Knight Jedi Academy Speedrun Tool - https://www.speedrun.com/jka
+This is a Star Wars Jedi Knight:Jedi Academy Speedrun Tool - https://www.speedrun.com/jka

 In hopes of finding a solution to the constant memory leaks in JKA, I wrote this tool to be a LEGAL tool for speedrunners to use.
 Other people in the JKA speedrunning community have put together tools that change, inject, read/write, the game's source code , however have all be deemed illegal for submitted runs.
 This tool simply reads how many times you use your load key and at a certain amount, which the user sets, presses the vid_restart key.